josejuanqm/Silo/README.md

 # Silo (under development)

-Silo is a extremly easy to use and very basic image loader for Swift.
+Silo is a extremely easy to use and very basic image loader for iOS built in Swift.

 ![alt tag](https://i.imgur.com/g7BimCx.gif)